heshamMassoud/say-my-name/README.md

 both environments would have the same namespace and only updating the staging container images.
 This would lead, for example, to having a new update seen by 20% of the users and if it's okay, it can be rolled out to the production pods.
 ####Jenkins Multi-branched Pipeline
+When code is pushed on github to the staging branch a build is triggered on Jenkins with the following stages, based on the [Jenkinsfile](https://github.com/heshamMassoud/say-my-name/blob/master/Jenkinsfile), as seen in the screenshot below:

+ 1. Checkout the code from the github repo.
+ 2. Maven compiles, tests and packages the microservice into a JAR file.
+ 3. Based on the [Dockerfile](https://github.com/heshamMassoud/say-my-name/blob/master/Dockerfile) an image is built.
+ 4. The docker image build is pushed (with several tags) to the specified container registry.
+ 5. Based on the [Kubernetes resources' yaml files](https://github.com/heshamMassoud/say-my-name/tree/master/k8s), the images are deployed on the `staging` namespaced cluster.

+When the code is pushed to the master branch the steps are executed, except the docker images are deployed on the `production` namespace.

 <img width="880" alt="screen shot 2017-01-03 at 19 12 56" src="https://cloud.githubusercontent.com/assets/9512131/21618084/80643c54-d1e9-11e6-9c28-265f714081bc.png">